- About Us

 Medicaid’s comprehensive benefits package, known as Early and Preventive Services Diagnostic and Treatment (EPSDT) was specifically designed to meet the unique developmental needs of children.
 EPSDT recognizes the importance for children of all ages to get regular and periodic screenings and assessments at various intervals through their lives and all the medically necessary health and mental health care they need without arbitrary limits on scope and duration.
 When functioning as intended, EPSDT is widely considered to be the best benefit standard for quality age-appropriate child health coverage.

-Today, Medicaid is the nation’s single largest health insurer for children, providing health coverage to almost 35 million low income children and another 1.4 million children with disabilities.
+Today, Medicaid is the nation’s single largest health insurer for children, providing health coverage to more than 36 million low income children and children with disabilities.
 Children constitute more than half of all Medicaid beneficiaries, but represent only 20 percent of Medicaid expenditures.
 It costs almost twice as much to cover an adult and nearly five times as much to cover an elderly adult in Medicaid as it does a child without disabilities.

 Despite the existence of the Medicaid program, millions of children in lower income families remain uninsured due in large part to the high cost of health coverage.
 Therefore, in 1997, Congress created the Children’s Health Insurance Program (CHIP) to sit on the shoulders of Medicaid for children in families with slightly higher income levels.
 As with Medicaid, each state was given the flexibility to design its CHIP program within broad federal parameters on income eligibility, benefits, and enrollment procedures.
 Additionally, they could choose from one of three models: a stand-alone program, a Medicaid expansion, or a combination approach.